New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

-We are Here for You after Your Motorcycle Accident in NYC
+Here for You After Your Motorcycle Accident in NYC

 Motorcycles make up a small percentage of registered vehicles in the city—around two percent.
 However, they make up about 14 percent of all fatalities, which is a testament to how dangerous it is to ride a bike around Brooklyn, Queens, the Bronx, and other boroughs.
 In fact, the city’s fatal crash rate is about double the rate of the rest of the state.

 If you or a loved one suffered an injury in a motorcycle crash, you might be entitled to compensation.
-Reach out to one of our New York City motorcycle accident attorneys at Lipsig, Shapey, Manus & Moverman for a free consultation to learn about your rights.
+Reach out to one of our personal injury attorneys at Lipsig Law for a free consultation to learn about your rights.

 Motorcycle Accident Statistics

-In recent years, the city performed a motorcycle safety study, which comprehensively looked at motorcycle safety in the five boroughs.
+In recent years, the city conducted a comprehensive motorcycle safety study across the five boroughs.
 The city’s Department of Transportation also gathered information for the report, which had good news—the city had its fewest number of fatalities per year since 1998.

 The report’s authors also found some obvious risk factors for getting into a crash:

-Crashes are also more likely to occur in the evening or afternoon, as well as on the weekends.
+Crashes are also more likely to occur in the afternoon or evening, and on weekends.
 The number of accidents also increased significantly in the summer, which should not be surprising, as the warmer weather is more conducive to riding a motorcycle.

 How Motorcycle Accidents Happen